 Some of the best ways to make money as a titled player is representing a chess club, being a chess second, getting appearance fees, obtaining chess-related scholarships/stipends, writing a chess book, or having a chess sponsor.

 12.)
 Represent a chess club

 If you are a titled player preferably a grandmaster, being paid to represent a chess club in a tournament can earn a big buck.

 Someone who has top of the world status can easily acquire a fee over thousands, though regular gm’s should expect around a hundred dollars.

 One should have a good reputation as a player and can work with people in order for clubs to be interested otherwise, it would be difficult to do this.

 It could be a good side hustle for titled players that do not see a future earning prize money solely from tournaments.

 13.)
 Be a chess second to someone who is willing to pay

 This is a huge opportunity for the players that has a lot of connections on top tier players, becoming their second.
-If you want to know the responsibilities and duties of a chess second, this article (will open in a new tab) shall enlighten you.
+If you want to know the responsibilities and duties of a chess second, there are many articles online that can enlighten you.